RJ Balaji: Artistry

 Balaji describes "nonsense humour and nonstop talking" as his unique selling proposition.
 He also describes conversation as his strength and states that his humour comes out of talking to people.
 Although he frequently talks about films on the radio, he never entertains gossip on the personal life of actors, due to his lack of interest in the same.
 He is notorious for his attacks on the English language and his jocular criticism of Tamil films, but popular for his irreverent sense of unique humour.
 According to photographer Bhargavii Mani of The Hindu, the frequent echoing of the words "Ada" and "Cha" on Balaji's radio shows make them "exciting".
 Although known to be vivacious, loud and funny in the media, Balaji has also maintained a "rather soft-spoken, shy" personality.
 In a 2013 interview, Balaji said that he inherited his sense of humour from his mother, who he called "the funniest person I know ...
 I have only 10 percent of her comic ability".

 Personal life

 Balaji was married at the age of 21 years, and has two sons.
 Although known to actively perform social services, Balaji does not consider himself a social worker or disaster manager: "I am just someone who wants to help people, and I will just do that."
-He has always believed in only one thing: "To be good and do good work rather than be famous.
-So whatever I am doing, be it professionally or working for a cause, I intend to do my best."